Important Information about Coronavirus and Your Library

 Using your Library remotely

-Patrons still can access the Library’s extensive menu of digital resources through its Digital Branch, from ebooks and digital audiobooks to online learning and career-development sites; and access to newspapers and magazines
+Patrons still can access the Library’s extensive menu of digital resources through its Digital Branch, known as Overdrive, from ebooks and digital audiobooks to online learning and career-development sites; and access to newspapers and magazines.

 Ways to keep yourself and your community healthy: